Vacancy and Unoccupancy Clauses in Property Insurance

 - Vandalism and malicious mischief

-It is critical to understand that the vacancy clause does not eliminate all coverage.
+The vacancy clause, whatever form it takes, does not eliminate all coverage.
 It eliminates coverage for specific perils.
-Policyholders and adjusters alike sometimes mistakenly treat the vacancy clause as a blanket coverage exclusion, but that is not how the standard policy form is written.
-If your home was damaged by a windstorm while vacant, you still have coverage — just 15 percent less of it.
+Policyholders and adjusters alike sometimes mistakenly treat the vacancy clause as a blanket coverage exclusion, but that is not how the standard policy forms are written.
+If a windstorm damages a vacant home insured under an unendorsed HO 00 03, the vacancy clause does not reach the loss at all.

 Read Your Policy Carefully